Table of Contents

 In today’s regulatory landscape, businesses must adhere to stringent security and compliance standards set forth by industry regulations.
-Penetration testing assists organisations in meeting these requirements.
-An organisation’s commitment to safeguarding data and complying with industry-specific regulations is reflected in conducting thorough assessments and implementing the necessary security measures.
+Penetration testing assists organizations in meeting these requirements.
+An organization’s commitment to safeguarding data and complying with industry-specific regulations is reflected in conducting thorough assessments and implementing the necessary security measures.

-Penetration testing enables organisations to adopt a proactive stance in evaluating the true resilience of their IT infrastructure against real-world threats.
+Penetration testing enables organizations to adopt a proactive stance in evaluating the true resilience of their IT infrastructure against real-world threats.
 By simulating real-world attacks, businesses can identify potential security gaps and vulnerabilities before malicious hackers exploit them.
-The organisation’s cybersecurity can then take appropriate measures to reduce the likelihood of successful cyber intrusions.
+The organization’s cybersecurity can then take appropriate measures to reduce the likelihood of successful cyber intrusions.

 Steps in Penetration Testing

-Penetration testing involves a series of steps, each designed to probe and assess the security posture of an organisation’s systems.
+Penetration testing involves a series of steps, each designed to probe and assess the security posture of an organization’s systems.
 This systematic approach is as follows:

 - Planning and Reconnaissance: The first step in penetration testing is planning and reconnaissance.
 Information about the target systems is gathered to identify potential entry points for exploitation.